Maintaining the greenery of the planet and reducing carbon footprint is our responsibility.

 A few common problems with composting include a rotten egg or ammonia smell, a wet compost, excessive dryness, lack of heat in the pile, and insect infestation.
 Odor and wetness can be managed by mixing the pile after adding wood chips, grass, or dry leaves, excessive dryness can be controlled by mixing the pile with water.
 Furthermore, increasing the pile size can heat it up enough and prevent insect dwelling (5).

 A lot of food waste that rots away can be turned into fertilizer that enriches the soil without adding any chemicals.
 Composting for kids is a great way to introduce the science of nature and ecosystems to them.
 It’s an inexpensive method to make a child earth-friendly.
-It can also be a constructive family activity that teaches children about the different types of waste, compostable and non-compostable materials, and ways of recycling.
+It can also be a constructive educational activity for kids that teaches them about the different types of waste, compostable and non-compostable materials, and ways of recycling.
 So help your child make a composting bin out of a bottle or get a readymade kit for your garden and do your bit for mother nature.
 Trying out different composting ideas is also a great way for you to spend quality time with your child and bond over an activity which you both participate in.

 Infographic: How To Teach Composting To Children